YunoHost-Apps/radicale_ynh/README.md

 ## YunoHost specific features

-* This package bring a web interface for radicale named InfCloud.
+* This package bring a web interface for Radicale named InfCloud.

 #### Multi-users support